clojure/data.priority-map/README.md

     user=> (assoc p :g 1)
     {:b 1, :g 1, :a 2, :c 3, :f 3, :e 4, :d 5}

-or to assign a new priority to an extant item:
+or to assign a new priority to an existant item:

     user=> (assoc p :c 4)
     {:b 1, :a 2, :f 3, :c 4, :e 4, :d 5}